MarcManiez/Intro-to-Rust/class-outline.md

 Garbage collection is known for be a very difficult problem to solve, so the control granted by manual memory allocation is powerful if we strive for efficiency.
 But it is also error prone and leads to two classes of problems that Rust claims to address:

-a.
-Memory leaks
+1. Memory leaks

-b.
-Security vulnerabilities (buffer overflow, dangling pointers, etc.) which allow savvy attackers to inject code in poorly written software.
+2. Security vulnerabilities (buffer overflow, dangling pointers, etc.) which allow savvy attackers to inject code in poorly written software.

 Rust helps dramatically reduce bugs in the first category, and if I’m not mistaken, it claims to entirely remove the possibility for bugs in the second category.